-The community-based residential programs available include both typical RRCs and work release programs provided by local detention facilities.
-The RRCs provide a suitable residence, structured programs, job placement and counseling while monitoring the offender's activities.
-They also provide drug testing and counseling, and alcohol monitoring and treatment.
+The community-based residential programs available include both typical Residential Reentry Centers and local detention facilities.
+Each provides a suitable residence, structured programs, job placement, and counseling while monitoring the offender's activities.
+They also provide drug testing and counseling and alcohol monitoring and treatment.
 While in these programs, employed offenders are required to pay subsistence to help defray the cost of their confinement.
-The inmate's payment rate during RRC residence is 25 percent of the inmate's gross income.
+The inmate's payment rate during RRC residence is 25 percent of the inmate's income.

-Most BOP community-based residential programs are proved in RRCs.
-These facilities contract with the BOP to provide residential correctional programs near the offender's home community.
+Most Bureau of Prisons' community-based residential programs are provided in Residential Reentry Centers (RRCs).
+These facilities contract with the Bureau of Prisons to provide residential correctional programs near the offender's home community.
 RRCs are used primarily for three types of offenders:

-- Those nearing release from a BOP institution, as a transitional service while the offender is finding a job, locating a place to live, and reestablishing family ties. - Those under community supervision who need guidance and supportive services beyond what can be provided through regular supervision by U.S. Probation. - Those serving short sentences of imprisonment and terms of community confinement.
+- 1. Those nearing release from a BOP institution as a transitional service while the offender is finding a job, locating a place to live, and reestablishing family ties. - 2.
+Those under community supervision who need guidance and supportive services beyond what can be provided through regular supervision. - 3.
+Those serving short sentences of imprisonment and terms of community confinement.

-Each RRC now provides two components within one facility, a prerelease component and a community corrections component.
-The prerelease component assists offenders making the transition from an institutional setting to the community, or as a resource while under supervision.
-The community corrections component is more restrictive.
-Except for employment and other required activities, the offenders are required to main at the RRC, where recreation, visiting, and other activities are provided inhouse.
+Each RRC provides two components within one facility, a pre-release component and a community corrections component.
+The pre-release component assists offenders in making the transition from an institutional setting to the community or as a resource while under supervision.
+Except for employment and other required activities, the offenders in this second, more restrictive component must remain at the RRC where recreation, visiting, and other activities are provided inhouse.

 The other option for community-based residential programming is local detention facilities.
 Some local jails and detention centers are used to confine offenders serving short sentences.
 Many have work release programs where an offender is employed in the community during the day and returns to the institution at night.
 These facilities may also be used for offenders sentenced to terms of intermittent confinement such as nights, weekends, or other short intervals.

 Some of these local facilities have work release programs similar to the community corrections component in a RRC, serving to facilitate the transition from the institution to the community.